georgrybski/book-management-service/README.md

 # Book Management Service

 This is a Spring Boot microsservice developed as part of a Bookstore application.
-It is a simple service for managing books, providing basic CRUD (Create, Read, Update, Delete) operations over the book data.
+It is a simple service for managing books and providing basic CRUD (Create, Read, Update, Delete) operations over the book data.

 ## Installation